LuisPHenriques/DataWarehouseMastersProject/README.md

 [Cátia Teixeira](https://github.com/crdsteixeira) | [Rojan Aslani](https://github.com/RojanAsl) | [Miguel Veloso](https://github.com/cmiguelsv) | [Luís Henriques](https://github.com/LuisPHenriques)

-Data warehouses are centralized data repositories that integrate data from various systems, applications and sources.
-Supply chain encomapasses all of the facilities, functions, and activities involved in producing a product or service from suppliers to customers.
-In this work, light is shed on the importance of data warehousing solutions for supply chain management.
+## Steps involved

-## Setup
+* Setup

-* The Data Warehouse was implemented using PostgreSQL.
+** The Data Warehouse was implemented using PostgreSQL.
-* The ETL was developed using Pentaho PDI.
+** The ETL was developed using Pentaho PDI.
-* The mondrian schema was done using Penatho Shema Workbench.
+** The mondrian schema was done using Penatho Shema Workbench.
-* The dashboards required the use of Microsoft Power BI.
+** The dashboards required the use of Microsoft Power BI.

 ## Run ETL Instructions